Using the Art, Archaeology and Ancient World Library

 Floorplans

 Can't find your books?
-Having trouble navigating the Art, Archaeology and Ancient World Library?
+Having trouble navigating the library?
 Use our interactive floor plans!
 You can virtually browse the contents of shelves, search by shelfmark (call number) and instantly locate a book within the library.
 Focus on reading books, not looking for them!

 Classification